 Acknowledgements

 This study was supported by funding from the National Personality Disorder Team and is adapted from the report ‘An Evaluation of a Pilot Study of a Literature-Based Intervention with Women in Prison’ published by the Centre for Research into Reading, Literature and Society at the University of Liverpool.
-We would like to thank the staff of HMP Low Newton, project workers at TRO, all participants who took part in the reading groups, and the generous efforts of Lindsey Dyer (Mersey Care NHS Mental Health Trust), in helping to secure the research partnership with HMP Low Newton.
+We would like to thank the staff of HMP Low Newton, project workers at TR, all participants who took part in the reading groups, and the generous efforts of Lindsey Dyer (Mersey Care NHS Mental Health Trust), in helping to secure the research partnership with HMP Low Newton.

 Author Disclosure Statement